What to expect in your first week

 - From the Post Office named in your decision letter: Take your passport and Entry Clearance Office decision letter with you to the Post Office.
 The Post Office is open Monday to Saturday 9.00am–5.30pm (Tuesdays 9.30am–5.30pm).

-- You will be able to collect your BRP card from 3rd Space in the Students Union Building, from 24 January, when you attend your in-person ID Check appointment, if you selected the University (ACL).
+- You will be able to collect your BRP card when you attend your in-person ID Check appointment, if you selected the University (ACL).
 If your BRP arrives late or is not available at the ID check, your BRP will be available from the MyPort Hub in University House

-- If you receive an email from UKVI confirming your BRP card has been delivered to the University and is ready for collection please disregard this as your BRP card will only be available for collection from 24 January at the ID Check
+- If you receive an email from UKVI confirming your BRP card has been delivered to the University and is ready for collection please disregard this as your BRP card will only be available for collection from the date stated in your Registration email

 - There can sometimes be delays in the production of BRP cards, please try not to worry if this happens to you.
 If you are collecting your BRP card from the University we will email you when it arrives if it is not available at your ID Check appointment.
 If you are collecting from the Post Office and there is a delay they will let you know what your next steps should be

 For more information please see the government's guide to biometric residence permits.

 If you fail to produce the requested documentation, you are at risk of exclusion.